Diseases & Conditions

 Common Shoulder Injuries

 Shoulder injuries are frequently caused by athletic activities that involve excessive, repetitive, overhead motion, such as swimming, tennis, pitching, and weightlifting.
-Injuries can also occur during everyday activities such washing walls, hanging curtains, and gardening.
+Injuries can also occur during everyday household activities such washing walls, hanging curtains, and gardening.

 Warning Signs of a Shoulder Injury